TheStudent00/GraphModel/Oracle(NAS)/Description.md

 This description asserts IP protection over:

+- **The Recursive Fractal Architecture:** The nesting of Modules within Modules to arbitrary depth.
+- **Virtual Identity Mechanics:** The existence of architectural components (Atoms, Modules) in a zero-cost "Virtual" state until instantiated by evolutionary pressure.
+- **The Generalized Atomic Mixer:** A recursive topology of mixing nodes (Sequence of Series) replacing rigid QKV attention.
-- the **Universal Linearization** process (Metric Z-Order vs. Relational Spectral),
+- **Universal Linearization:** Z-Order (Metric) and Spectral (Relational) input linearization.
-- the **Sub-Feature Factorization** into Spline (Physics), Permutation (Geometry), and Noise (Entropy),
+- **Feature Factorization:** Decoupling features into Spline (Physics), Permutation (Geometry), and Noise (Entropy).
-- the **Fractal Scale Equivariance** mechanism (Renormalization flow),
+- **Fractal Scale Equivariance:** The Renormalization flow between Geometry and Entropy.
-- the Core/Module/MindsEye structural hierarchy (The Trinity Architecture),
-- the **Spectral Prism** channel-mixing policy,
-- the Bicameral (Hemispheric) Autopoietic Architecture,
-- attention-as-atomic-primitive routing embedded into modular computation,
-- the 33-level nascent abstraction hierarchy,
-- dynamic architecture search (NAS) with cloning, merging, and complexity gradients,
-- overlap management and symmetry-breaking mechanisms,
-- internal memory compression/expansion logic,
-- module-to-module logistics (Sender-Time/Receiver-Space economy),
-- learnable permutation structures per contact (Dual-Axis),
-- meta-learning strategies for bootstrapping MindsEye,
-- and the general organizational logic of the Graph Model Oracle.
+- **Bicameral Autopoiesis:** Active vs. Reflective Minds with Evolutionary Backtracking (Version Control).
+- **Logistics Economy:** Sender-Pays-Time / Receiver-Pays-Space.
+- **Channel Mixing Policy:** The "Spectral Prism" or learnable policy for combining co-located fields.

 General ML concepts are not claimed—only the novel structural organization and interplay.